SOniaSharma21/twitter/README.md

-This project creates twitter login page using react.
+In this project,we creates twitter login page using react and basic css.